The Five Destinations I Keep Coming Back To

 What’s next

-I hate playing favourites, so I’m happy to make room on my list for future contenders.
+I hate playing favorites, so I’m happy to make room on my list for future contenders.
 Currently in contention are the sun-kissed shores of Maui, which my family has visited twice; Ireland, which so impressed me with its friendliness and beautiful countryside on my first visit ever last spring that I returned within six months; and Thailand which I’m gearing up to visit for the second time in three years.
 There are so many new places to explore and rediscover!